 The group will be split for a more focused discussion for gas/electric utilities.

 •Electrification leading to fuel switching from gas to electric?

 •Status updates on who’s participating in the CAISO EIM.
 What impacts do you foresee?

 10:30 AM - 12:00 PM

 Please contact the hotel directly at (208) 342-4622 to reserve your room.
 Identify yourself as being with Western Energy Institute to receive a special rate of $159/night.
 This rate is guaranteed until March 31, 2017 or until the WEI room block is full.

-Richins has been with Idaho Power since 2011, when he joined the company as Senior Counsel in the Legal department.
-He has served as Idaho Power’s General Manager of Customer Operations Engineering and Construction since January 2014.
-Previously, Richins worked at the law firm of Stoel Rives, where he litigated complex business disputes and negotiated multi-million dollar commercial transactions.
+Before joining Idaho Power, Richins worked as an engineer and project manager on large construction projects and as an attorney at Stoel Rives, where he litigated complex business disputes and negotiated multi-million-dollar commercial transactions.
 Richins also clerked for the Ninth Circuit Court of Appeals and worked as an engineer on large construction projects, including airports and schools.

 Richins holds two Bachelor of Science degrees, one in mathematics from the University of Puget Sound and a second in civil engineering from Columbia University, where he graduated Magna Cum Laude.
 He earned his law degree from the University of Washington with high honors.
 Richins graduated from Harvard Business School’s Advanced Management Program in 2016.

 Richins serves on the boards for the Boise School Foundation and the Boise Chamber.